Digressive/Remove-MS-Store-Apps/README.md

 * The utility requires a text file with a list of the apps to remove.
 * This utility has been tested on Windows 11 and Windows 10.

-## How to get create a list of apps to remove
+## How to get a list of apps to remove

 To create a text file with a list of the apps to remove, run the following and copy and paste the app names you wish to remove into a txt file and save it.